Take a look at this seemingly innocent sample program:

 Declarations vs. definitions

-In C++, you’ll often hear the words “declaration” and “definition” used, often interchangeably.
+In C++, you’ll frequently hear the words “declaration” and “definition” used, and often interchangeably.
 What do they mean?
-You now have enough of a framework to understand the difference between the two.
+You now have enough fundamental knowledge to understand the difference between the two.

 A definition actually implements (for functions or types) or instantiates (for variables) the identifier.
 Here are some examples of definitions: